PrashGoal/PrashGoal/README.md

-- 👋 Hi, I’m @PrashGoal
+- 👋 Hi, I’m Prasad
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning new technologies
 - 💞️ I’m looking to collaborate on any open source projec
-- 📫 Drop a mail to rech me
+- 📫 Drop a mail at PrasadWork039@gmail.com

 <!---
 PrashGoal/PrashGoal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.